rishitv26/class-reminder-7th-grade-TEMS/README.md

 JAN_WORK: 15m

-note that you must translate your time you want to comeplete in in minutes. then do what it says after that :)
+note that you must translate your time you want to comeplete in in minutes. it will then loop through all your tasks and remind you after the givin time.